 Laminate is not a job for one person and is best suited with a helping hand.
 Unlike other DIY flooring options, you may need to rustle up a few buddies to help you install these floors.

-Although DIY floors are a great way to save time and money, one thing is clear: it’s best to consult with a professional contractor that has experience installing floors to determine which flooring option fits your particular needs.
+Although DIY floors are a great way to save time and money, one thing is clear: it’s best to consult with a professional Portland contractor that has experience installing floors to determine which flooring option fits your particular needs.
+Contact us to find out how we can help you with all your floor installation needs.